Change takes time. That’s why SVP gives multi-year grants to the nonprofits we support.

 In this way the Portfolio Grant Committee (PGC) ensures that SVP continues to invest in organizations that are having a great impact in our community and are optimizing their relationship with SVP.
 Participating on the PGC also offers our Partners a unique experience, because rather than getting to know one or two organizations, members get a broad perspective of all the organizations SVP works with.

-If you’re interested in joining the Portfolio Grant Committee, please contact Mike Quinn.
+If you’re interested in joining the Portfolio Grant Committee, please contact Natalie Place.

 Meet Partners currently serving on the Portfolio Grant Committee

 Motivated by a deep commitment to the transformation that happens in the lives of young people who are given new access to opportunity, Deidre has built her career around helping others.
 Her role in leading Summer Search Seattle is centered in the belief that everyone has something unique to offer the world, and our call is to help one another find it.
 Read More »

 Norm and his wife Lisa joined SVP over twelve years ago to explore and enhance their philanthropic interests and ideas through SVP's unique model.
 Norm served on and chaired Early Childhood Grant Committees, serves as Treasurer of the Board of Directors, and contributes to SVP's Social Innovation Fast Pitch for-profit investment process.
 He also serves on the Board of SVP Investee, College Access Now and The Valley School.
 Read More »

 Sam McVeety is a software engineer at Google's Fremont office.
 He is currently one of the technical leads on Cloud Dataflow, a platform that aims to democratize the field of large-scale data processing in a way that lowers barriers to access and advances numerous fields of study.
 Read More »